- Ultimate Guide to Applying to Princeton

 How to Write the Princeton University Application Essays 2016-2017

-Princeton University, located in the Central New Jersey town of the same name, proudly enjoys a current ranking of #1 on the US News and World Report Best Colleges List.
-It also has earned the no less significant distinction of having the greatest amount of actual ivy of any Ivy League campus.
+Princeton University, located in the Central Jersey town of the same name, proudly enjoys a current ranking of #1 on the U.S. News & World Report’s college rankings.
+It has also earned the distinction of having the greatest amount of actual ivy of any Ivy League campus.
 Applicants to Princeton can apply either to Princeton’s undergraduate liberal arts college, “Princeton College,” or SEAS, “the School of Engineering and Applied Science.”

 However, the competition is stiff regardless; Princeton’s stunning gothic architecture and stellar academic reputation draw tens of thousands of applicants each year.
 Last year, 29,303 students vied for 1,894 spots in the Class of 2020, resulting in an acceptance rate of 6.46%.